 Lots of scammers use fake checks to get your money.
 Here are some examples:

 - Mystery shopping.
-Scammers pretend to hire people as mystery shoppers and tell them their first assignment is to evaluate a retailer that sells gift cards, money orders, or a money transfer service, like Western Union or MoneyGram.
-The shopper gets a check with instructions to deposit it in a personal bank account and wire it to someone else.
-But once the money is wired, the person on the other end can disappear.
+Scammers pretend to hire you as a mystery shopper.
+They tell you that your first assignment is to evaluate a retailer that sells gift cards, money orders, or a wire transfer service like Western Union or MoneyGram.
+You get a check with instructions to deposit it in a personal bank account and wire some of the money to someone else.
+But once you do, the money is gone and the so-called “employer” can disappear, too.

 By law, banks have to make deposited funds available quickly, usually within two days.
 When the funds are made available in your account, the bank may say the check has “cleared,” but that doesn’t mean it’s a good check.
 Fake checks can take weeks to be discovered and untangled.
 By that time, the scammer has any money you sent, and you’re stuck paying the money back to the bank.